 During road resurfacing, activities undertaken on site could potentially have a temporary adverse impact on biodiversity in the area as a result of an increased vehicle presence and the potential for disturbance to protected species and pollution of habitats.
+Although the scheme lies in proximity to the Drumochter Hills SAC and SPA, the HRA assessments concluded that the works would not result in the potential for any likely significant effects (LSE) upon the qualifying features of these by virtue of the following factors:

-Although the scheme spans the River Spey SAC, and lies in the vicinity of the Drumochter Hills SAC, SPA and SSSI, all works are restricted to made ground on the A889 carriageway surface, with only 'like-for-like' replacement of the road surface being undertaken.
-As such, there will be no impact on the notified features of any designated site.
-There is also no requirement for land take (or resources), site clearance or works within any designated site.
-BEAR Scotland previously produced a SIAA to cover a range of maintenance activities (including resurfacing) within the Drumochter Hills, River Spey, and River Spey - Insh Marshes Natura Sites which outlines standard good practice measures to reduce the risk of pollution or disturbance to qualifying features of these sites.
-These measures will be detailed in the SEMP and adhered to during works.
-Any protected species in the area are likely to be accustomed to road noise on the A889 and the scheme is of short duration.
+- All works are restricted to made-ground on the A9 carriageway surface, with only 'like-for-like' replacement of road surface being undertaken. - There is also no requirement for land take (or resources) or site clearance from within the SAC or SPA and no works are required within any part of the SAC or SPA. - Works will not promote any negative pressure on the designated habitats. - BEAR Scotland previously produced a Statement to Inform Appropriate Assessment (SIAA) to cover a range of maintenance activities (including resurfacing) within the Drumochter Hills, River Spey, and River Spey - Insh Marshes Natura Sites.
+The SIAA outlines standard good practice measures to reduce the risk of pollution or disturbance to qualifying features of the Drumochter Hills SAC/SPA.

+Although the scheme extent is located within the Drumochter Hills SSSI, the SIAA previously produced by BEAR Scotland also covers resurfacing works within the Drumochter Hills SSSI as it is a component of the Drumochter Hills SAC and SPA.

+Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.
 Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low:

-- Works are to be strictly limited to areas required for access and resurfacing works.
-Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - No tree felling or in-stream works are permitted. - All construction operatives are to be briefed through toolbox talks prior to works commencing.
-The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species and INNS. - Site personnel should remain vigilant for the presence of any protected species throughout the works period.
-Should a protected species be noted during construction, works should temporarily halt until the species has sufficiently moved on.
-Any sightings of protected species should be reported to the BEAR Scotland Environmental Team. - Artificial lighting should be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - A 'soft start' will be implemented on site each day.
-This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g. storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level must be provided, allowing free passage for mammals and preventing entrapment. - Site personnel should remain vigilant for the presence of INNS in road verges throughout the works period.
-Should any INNS be identified in working areas, no works may take place within 7m of these areas until the BEAR Scotland Environmental Team can provide further advice.
+- Works will be strictly limited to areas required for access and resurfacing works.
+Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - No tree felling or in-stream works will be permitted. - All construction operatives will be briefed through toolbox talks prior to works commencing.
+The toolbox talks will provide information on the legislation, general ecology, and best practice measures for relevant protected species and INNS. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
+Should a protected species be noted during construction, works will temporarily halt until the species has sufficiently moved on.
+Any sightings of protected species will be reported to the BEAR Scotland Environmental Team. - Artificial lighting will be directed away from road verges, woodland, and waterbodies as far as is safe and reasonably practicable. - A 'soft start' will be implemented on site each day.
+This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g. storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment. - Site personnel will remain vigilant for the presence of INNS in road verges throughout the works period.
+Should any INNS be identified in working areas, no works will take place within 7m of these areas until the BEAR Scotland Environmental Team can provide further advice.